rails/rails/guides/source/action_mailer_basics.md

 The method `welcome_email` returns an `ActionMailer::MessageDelivery` object which can then just be told `deliver_now` or `deliver_later` to send itself out.
 The `ActionMailer::MessageDelivery` object is just a wrapper around a `Mail::Message`.
-If you want to inspect, alter or do anything else with the `Mail::Message` object you can access it with the `message` method on the `ActionMailer::MessageDelivery` object.
+If you want to inspect, alter, or do anything else with the `Mail::Message` object you can access it with the `message` method on the `ActionMailer::MessageDelivery` object.

 ### Auto encoding header values